 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This ASU replaces the current incurred loss impairment methodology for financial assets measured at amortized cost with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information, including forecasted information, to develop credit loss estimates.
-The standard becomes effective for the Company on January 1, 2023.
-The Company does not anticipate the adoption of this ASU will have a material impact on its financial statements.
+The standard became effective for the Company on January 1, 2023.
+The adoption of this ASU did not have a material impact on the condensed interim financial statements.